PROFESSIONAL CERTIFICATIONS:

-Department of Treasury, Internal Revenue Service (IRS)
+Department of the Treasury, Internal Revenue Service (IRS) bureau

 Supervisory Paralegal Specialist (Career Series: 0950)